 It’s pretty normal to speak to a few people at one time if you’re single.
 Hell, you may even be organised enough to go on multiple first dates in one go.
-Whatever kind of relationship you're looking for, apps have opened up endless possibilities.
-But once you’ve found someone you like, when should you cut the others out?
+Whatever kind of relationship you're looking for, apps have opened up endless possibilities and in the past year they have been one of the few ways to meet new people and make new connections.
+But if you’ve found someone during lockdown once you’ve found someone you like, when should you cut the others out?

 Dating Multiple People: The Pros